tdep-developers/tdep-tutorials/02_thermodynamics/README.md

 Thermodynamics with TDEP
 ========================

-The goal of this tutorial is to show how to compute thermodynamic properties with TDEP.
 In the harmonic approximation, the free energy, as well as all every other thermodynamic properties, can computed exactly using the phonon density of states defined as:
 ```math
 g(\omega) = \sum_\lambda \delta(\omega - \omega_\lambda)
 ```